 How to uninstall Android Studio using App Cleaner & Uninstaller

-- Launch App Cleaner & Uninstaller.
+- Download App Cleaner & Uninstaller and launch it.
 You will see a list of the apps installed on your Mac.

 - Select the Android Studio app.
-In the right section, you will see a list of all its service files.
+If you switch to the Expert mode, you can see a list of all its service files.

-- Click the Uninstall or Remove button and confirm the removal.
+- Click the Remove button and confirm the removal.

 What is great about App Cleaner & Uninstaller is that it finds the leftovers of previously-removed apps as well.
-You can view them in the Remains section.
+You can view them in the Remaining Files section.